citp/privacy-policy-historical/i/in/inf/infochoice.com.au.md

 Cookies are pieces of information that a website transfers to your computer for record-keeping purposes.
 The information collected may be used by InfoChoice to improve and customize your experience on our website.

-In addition, we collect aggregated non-personally identifiable data from our website to help us maintain and improve delivery of the InfoChoice online service and marketing.
+In addition, we collect aggregated non-personally identifiable data from our website to help us maintain and improve delivery of InfoChoice's online services and marketing.
 This aggregated information assists InfoChoice to improve content and website navigation.

 When you visit any of our online resources, our system may collect information about your visit for statistical purposes, including: